Mark-MDO47/Know-How-Arduino-SteamPunk-Goggles/README.md

 See post on TWIT Know-How group in Google Plus: https://plus.google.com/100452347452995185114 See the mention received on TWIT.TV Know-How Episode 225: https://twit.tv/shows/know-how/episodes/225?autostart=false Thanks Fr.
 Robert Ballecer and Bryan Burnett for the shout-out!!!
 Sorry my Google Plus post was such a jaw buster!

+Later - Google Plus is no more so that link doesn't work

 ## FURTHER UPDATE:
 For a description of differences between the this build and the KnowHow build (other than software changes above), see